The toFixed()

 Optional

-The number of digits to appear after the decimal point; this may be a value between 0
+The number of digits to appear after the decimal point; should be a value between 0

-, inclusive, and implementations may optionally support a larger range of values.
+, inclusive.
 If this argument is omitted, it is treated as 0

 .